tatimilpo/MobilityDB-JDBC/README.md

     ./gradlew sonarqube -Dsonar.projectKey=MobilityDB-JDBC -Dsonar.host.url=http://localhost:9000 -Dsonar.login=1234

 - Review the results on Sonarqube
-### Running integration tests
+### Running Integration Tests
-To run the integration tests is required to have a PostgreSQL data base with MobilityDB extension.
+To run the integration tests it is required to have a PostgreSQL database with MobilityDB extension.
 The integration tests uses the connection string:

     jdbc:postgresql://localhost:25432/mobilitydb

 but it can be modified in BaseIntegrationTest class.
 To execute them run the command:

 On Linux:

     ./gradlew integrationTests